-Anorexia nervosa, or anorexia, is an eating disorder wherein the person obsessively watches the number of calories and types of food they eat.
-Those with anorexia may have difficulty maintaining a normal weight due to the number of restrictions they place on their diets, which can lead to significant medical consequences.
+Anorexia nervosa, or anorexia, is an eating disorder wherein the person is extremely afraid of gaining weight and has an altered perception of their body.
+A person with anorexia obsessively watches the number of calories and types of food they eat.
+Those with anorexia may have difficulty maintaining a normal weight due to the number of restrictions they place on their diets, which in turn can lead to significant medical consequences.

-People with anorexia tend to avoid food, exercise compulsively, binge eatsand purge by way of vomiting or using laxatives.
-Anorexia can affect anyone at any time, no matter their age, gender, race, or ethnicity.
-While anorexia is more typically found in adolescent girls, children and adults have been diagnosed as showing symptoms of anorexia as well.
+People with anorexia tend to avoid food, exercise compulsively, binge eat, and purge by way of vomiting or using laxatives.
+Anorexia can affect anyone at any time, no matter their age, gender identity, race, or ethnicity.

-Bulimia nervosa, or bulimia, is a more severe and potentially life-threatening eating disorder.
-Here, the sufferer eats a large amount of food in a short period, then immediately purges the food in an attempt to avoid gaining weight, usually by way of forced vomiting.
-Other methods of purging the food include excessive exercise and excessive use of laxatives and diuretics.
+Bulimia nervosa, or bulimia, is a severe and potentially life-threatening eating disorder.
+A person with bulimia eats a large amount of food in a short period and then immediately purges the food to avoid gaining weight, usually by way of forced vomiting.
+Other methods of purging the food include excessive exercise and overuse of laxatives and diuretics.

-There is also the less common non-purging form of bulimia, wherein the person will engage in excessive exercising or fasting, which is avoiding food altogether.
+There is also the less common non-purging form of bulimia, wherein the person will engage in excessive exercising or fasting and avoid food altogether.
 Here, the more typical forms of purging are not relied upon, but they may still be infrequently incorporated.

-Often, those suffering from bulimia will binge and purge in private.
-Because of this, they may suffer from bulimia for an extended period before anyone begins to suspect anything.
+Often, those living with bulimia will binge and purge in hidding.
+Because of this, they may struggle with bulimia for an extended period before anyone begins to suspect anything.
 That is what makes bulimia so dangerous.
-By the time symptoms begin to appear, the sufferer may already be close to a medical emergency.
+By the time symptoms begin to appear, the individual may already be close to a medical emergency.
 At the very least, it may take longer to treat the condition, as the pattern of bulimic behavior has been given a longer time to develop.

-In addition to attempting to control their weight, those who suffer from bulimia often turn to this behavior as a way of coping with a difficult situation or life change.
-Bingeing and purging allow them to feel a sense of control.
-Bulimia can also result from poor self-esteem or body image, abuse, or professions or other activities wherein a performance's appearance or performance is at stake, such as celebrities or athletes.
+In addition to attempting to control their weight, those who have bulimia often turn to this behavior as a way of coping with a difficult situation or life change.
+The act of bingeing and purging allows them to feel a sense of control.
+Bulimia can also result from poor self-esteem or body image, abuse*, or professions or other activities wherein a performance's appearance or performance is at stake, such as celebrities or athletes.

 Causes Of Eating Disorders In Adolescence

 These catalysts are not limited to adolescents.
-People of any age can be exposed to trauma or suffer from low self-esteem.
+People of any age can be exposed to trauma or develop low self-esteem.
 These things can lead to a host of issues that include but are not limited to an eating disorder.

 Signs Of Adolescent Eating Disorders

-Eating disorders can affect both genders, but girls are more likely to suffer from one than boys are.
-If you notice any of the following in your child, boy or girl, then your child may be suffering from, or in the early stages of, an eating disorder:
+Eating disorders can affect any person and are not limited to any gender identity, ethnicity, or sexual preference.
+If you notice any of the following in your child or adolescent, then your child may be dealing with, or in the early stages of, an eating disorder:

-Fear of food can be one of the easiest signs to spot in a child that may be developing an eating disorder, specifically anorexia nervosa or bulimia nervosa.
-It's right there in the name - "nervosa."
+Fear of food can be one of the first signs to spot in a child that may be developing an eating disorder, specifically anorexia nervosa or bulimia nervosa.
 Kids who fear eating foods that are high in fat may learn that they can control their anxiety by simply avoiding these kinds of foods altogether.
 This process of learning through avoidance is known as "negative reinforcement."

-Because food is nourishment, and because we need it to both survive and think properly, those who do not consume the required number of calories each day can change their thought patterns.
-This is because the cells they need to produce energy are being starved, which can lead to changes in a person's brain chemistry.
-These changes can either create or contribute to food phobias and an inability to think clearly, particularly about a person's perception of his or her body image.
+Humans need food to survive and think properly.
+Those who do not consume the required number of calories each day may change their thought patterns for the worse.
+This is due to the cells they need to produce energy being starved, which can lead to changes in a person's brain chemistry.
+These changes can either create or contribute to food phobias and an inability to think clearly, particularly about a person's perception of their body image.

 Treating Eating Disorders In Teens

-Untreated eating disorders can produce significant consequences for the child later on, including medical complications and potential emergencies.
-This is because eating disorders are likely to get worse before they get better.
+Untreated eating disorders can produce significant consequences for the child in the present and as they mature.
+These include medical complications and potential emergencies.
+In many cases, eating disorders get worse before they get better.

-In addition to the support network provided by the child's family, the following medical professionals may also be consulted with regard to treating an eating disorder:
+In addition to the support network provided by the child's family, the following medical professionals may also be consulted about treating an eating disorder:

-First, the child must be assisted in reaching a healthy weight before any medical complications have the chance to develop, or before present medical complications are exacerbated.
+The child must first be assisted in reaching a healthy weight before any medical complications have the chance to develop (or before presenting medical complications are exacerbated).
 This may require the help of a physician, as changes in metabolism or medical complications are not easy to overcome without professional help.
-Similarly, a physician will be able to monitor the child's organs and bones for signs of damage and then treat the child accordingly.
+Similarly, a physician can monitor the child's organs and bones for signs of damage and then treat the child accordingly.

-A psychologist or psychiatrist can provide the child with coping mechanisms designed to combat negative behavior, distorted thought processes, and any potential triggers that may have led to the eating disorder in the first place.
-Cognitive behavioral therapy is relied on often, as this type of therapy helps patients recognize their "triggers" and put their energies into developing positive coping mechanisms, rather than the eating disorder that may serve as a negative one.
+A psychologist or psychiatrist can provide the child with strategies for developing healthy coping mechanisms designed to combat negative behavior, distorted thought processes, and any potential triggers that may have led to the eating disorder in the first place.
+Cognitive behavioral therapy is relied on often, as this type of therapy helps patients recognize negative thinking patterns and develop positive coping mechanisms, rather than the eating disorder that may serve as a negative one.

 When it comes to treatment, children recover at a more significant pace when their families are involved in their treatments.
-When a child knows he or she has familial support, and when family members pay attention to the coping strategies that are being taught in therapy and learn how to re-enforce them at home, this not only encourages the child to continue seeking treatment but also provides the child with an improved sense of self-esteem.
-They felt valued and loved, which can go a long way toward achieving long-term recovery.
+A child with a family who also learns the coping strategies and how to re-enforce them at home can encourage the child to continue seeking treatment.
+This reinforcement provides the child with an improved sense of self-esteem while they feel valued and supported along their way toward achieving long-term recovery.

 Obesity And Eating Disorders

-Childhood obesity is certainly an issue in the U.S., and it is important that we pay attention to it and try to correct it.
-However, in certain respects, putting childhood obesity in the spotlight can have the reverse effect on a child to the point where he or she develops such a poor self-image and a tenuous relationship with food that it eventually leads to an eating disorder.
+Childhood obesity is certainly an issue in the United States and it is important that we pay attention to the problem to improve the health of children.
+However, in certain respects, putting childhood obesity in the spotlight can have the reverse effect on a child to the point where they develop a poor self-image and a tenuous relationship with food— both of which can eventually lead to an eating disorder.

-Couple bullying with the societal pressure that is put on children via social media, television, and magazines, and it is easy to understand how a child who is still developing his or her body image can be influenced into believing that he or she will never be skinny enough to be considered "normal."
-This can lead to the development of an eating disorder, as he or she will do whatever it takes to achieve a "healthy" weight - a number that may not be appropriate for his or her proportions.
+Couple bullying with the societal pressure that is put on children via social media, television, and magazines and it is easy to understand how a child who is still developing their body image can be influenced into believing that they will never be skinny enough to be accepted by their peers.
+This can lead to the development of an eating disorder, and they may do whatever it takes to achieve an “acceptable" weight - a number that may not be appropriate for their proportions.

 Adolescent Eating Disorder Statistics

-Perhaps the most unsettling is that over half of all teenage girls in the U.S. and nearly one-third of teenage boys rely on unhealthy behaviors to control their weight, such as skipping a meal, fasting, smoking cigarettes, or purging.
+Perhaps the most unsettling is that between one-third to one-half of all teenagers rely on unhealthy behaviors to control their weight, such as skipping a meal, fasting, smoking cigarettes, or purging.